Skip to main content

 Anne O'Neill

 Anne joined the firm in January 2017.
-As Senior Knowledge Executive, she supports the firm’s Corporate and M&A group by producing internal know how, tracking legal and regulatory developments and assisting with complex research and legal queries.
+As Practice Development Lawyer, she supports the firm’s Corporate and M&A group by drafting documents, preparing client briefings, keeping abreast of legal and regulatory changes, and assisting with a wide range of legal and transactional queries.